-Prosecutors two months ago month urged Ohio Supreme Court justices to overturn the most recent decision by the Ohio 2nd District Court of Appeals that, if allowed to stand, would lead to a reduction in Christian’s prison sentence.
+Prosecutors have urged Ohio Supreme Court justices to overturn the most recent decision by the Ohio 2nd District Court of Appeals that, if allowed to stand, would lead to a reduction in Christian’s prison sentence.

 Christian’s attorney, Brock Schoenlein, argued in his legal brief that Christian has essentially already served the full sentence of some of the lesser counts against her, and the trial court and prosecutors are trying to force her to serve some of that prison time again.

 “If the state of Ohio gets its way in this matter ... prosecutors and trial judges can exercise an unlimited number of ‘sentencing mulligans’ ... ,” Schoenlein wrote.